insilica/TransferSRNN/README.md

 nnet_survival.py - Python file containing survival model functions

+genes_pubmedcounts_glioma.csv - Table of gene names and number of PubMed articles regarding the gene.
+Articles restricted to those listed when searching for glioma MeSH term.

+genes_pubmedcounts_prostate.csv - Table of gene names and number of PubMed articles regarding the gene.
+Articles restricted to those listed when searching for prostatic neoplasm MeSH term.

 To run Discrete Survival Demo.ipynb, run the following command to install dependencies in your environment: